rust-cli/book/src/tutorial/impl-draft.md

 **Note:**
 See that [`.expect`] method here?
-This is a shortcut function that will make the program exit immediately when the value (in this case the input file) could not be read.
+This is a shortcut function that will make the program exit immediately when the value (in this case, the input file) could not be read.
 It's not very pretty,
-and in the next chapter on [Nicer error reporting] we will look at how to improve this.
+and in the next chapter on [Nicer error reporting], we will look at how to improve this.

 [`.expect`]: https://doc.rust-lang.org/1.39.0/std/result/enum.Result.html#method.expect